Things to See & Do

 - Apart from witnessing the sheep being milked at 3pm every day, you can sample coffees and teas of all kinds made with sheeps' milk, various sheeps' cheeses - delicious - and eat soup and light snacks while also sampling vodka made on the premises.
 The unusual combination rather suits this eccentric establishment.
 The sheep are friendly and so are the owners

-- Pepper berry Cafe and Art Farm (plus forest walks on the property) can be found at Birches Bay not far from Grandview
+- Pepperberries Garden Cafe and Sculpture Trail (plus forest walks on the property) can be found at Birches Bay not far from Grandview

 - Pepper berry is the sponsor of a yearly Sculpture competition and you can take the 1.5km walk to inspect the works in a bush setting